dilipagarwal001/Website-Testing-using-Selenium-Web-Driver/README.md

 # Website-Testing-using-Selenium-Web-Driver
-The simple selenium web driver code written in Java to automatic test a website.
+The simple selenium web driver code written in Java to automatic test a website links and valid inputs.